sahilchinoy/ucpd-crime/README.md

 # Building

 Running servers is for suckers.
-Build this site out as flat files (including the JSON data for each bin used by in modal) by running
+Build this site out as flat files (including the JSON data for each bin used in the modal) by running

 ```
 python manage.py build